Camelia Khadraoui

 Write a Post in My Voice

 Stanley doesn’t just spit out a post when you click this.
 It starts a conversation and asks you about your topic, content type, and goal.
-It pulls you recent posts and engagement data to tailor the suggestions.
+It pulls your recent posts and engagement data to tailor the suggestions.

 The output is decent.
 It picks up on themes from your existing content and tries to match your tone.
 However, the personalization is surface-level compared to tools that build a long-term voice model.